mehrandvd/general-stack/README.md

 # How to Contribute
 First you should study the [Problem Definition](/problem-definition.md) and understand the problem.
 Then study the [Overview](/stack-overview.md) of our soltion.
 If you 80% are agree with the solution, we can work to improve it.
+If you agree with just a part of it, you can fork it for yourself and continute your fork.

-You can contribute to this project you can:
+You can contribute to this:

 1. **Submit an issue**: If you have an idea, suggestion, challenge or even you need to discuss about something, just create an issue.
 2. **Send a pull request**: If you have added something or accomplished one of the tasks in the issue list, just send me your pull request, we will work on it.